-- (a) Individual time trial rules given above in Road Racing rules will generally be used. - (b) The starting order shall be the inverse of general classification on the previous day, with the last rider starting first.
-However, the officials may change the starting order in order to avoid having two riders from the same team following one another.
-When a time trial stage is held on the first day, possibly as a prologue, the starting order shall be determined by a drawing of lots by the teams and the order of riders within each team shall be determined by the team manager. - (c) If a rider has a mishap observed by an official during a prologue time trial and cannot finish the race, he or she may nonetheless participate in the race the following day and will be given the time of the slowest rider to finish the prologue.

-- 4E6.
-Team Time Trial Stages.
-Team time trial rules given in Road Racing Rules will generally be used.
-No time cut shall be imposed in this event and placings shall count only for the team general classification and the awarding of prizes for team placings, except that any riders with finish times more than 20% slower than their team shall be penalized in their individual general classifications by the amount of time by which they exceeded the 20% deadline. - 4E7.
-Time adjustments in criterium stages shall be computed as follows, except that further adjustments may be made at the discretion of the Chief Referee in unusual circumstances. - (a) In a criterium stage where lapped riders are permitted to finish, they should be assigned a time penalty that is the rider's average lap time multiplied by the number of laps the rider is down at the finish.
+- (i) Individual time trial rules given above in Road Racing rules will generally be used. - (ii) The starting order shall be the inverse of general classification after the previous stage, with the Leader of Individual GC starting last.
+However, the officials may change the starting order to avoid having two riders from the same team following one another.
+When a time trial stage is held on the first day, whether as a prologue or a stage, the starting order shall be determined by a drawing of lots by the teams and the order of riders within each team shall be determined by the team manager. - (f) Team Time Trial Stages.
+Team time trial rules shall govern. - (i) The starting order of team time trial stages shall be the inverse order of the general team classification, with the exception of the leader's team, which starts last.
+Where no such classification exists, the starting order shall be determined by drawing lots. - (ii) The classification of these stages shall count towards the general individual time classification and the general team classification.
+The race regulations shall determine how times be recorded, including those of riders who drop behind. - (g) Time adjustments in criterium stages shall be computed as follows, except that further adjustments may be made at the discretion of the Chief Referee in unusual circumstances. - (i) In a criterium stage where lapped riders are permitted to finish, they should be assigned a time penalty that is the rider's average lap time multiplied by the number of laps the rider is down at the finish.
 This adjusted time may be computed as follows:

-$A = F \times L / (L - D)$ , where:
+$A = F \times L / (L - D)$, where: